tenancy/docs/docs/hyn/5.4/models.md

 #### Abstract models

-Instead of using the traits one can also simply have the models extend the abstract models provided in the package.
+Instead of using the traits directly one can also simply have the models extend the abstract models provided in the package.

 - `Hyn\Tenancy\Abstracts\SystemModel` can be extended to give easy access to